 On the global front, Buhari is reported to be well-respected.
-It is on record that he and Nelson Mandela were the only private African individual invited by the White House to Barack Obama’s inauguration ceremony.
+It is on record that he and Nelson Mandela were the only private African person invited by the White House to Barack Obama’s inauguration ceremony.

 In the last Nigeria presidential election he successfully tapped to the use of electronic social media networking as campaign tools,

 Regarding national issues such as accountability and governance, he proposes the concept of an online budget monitoring and performance system.
 He has set a target to generate and distribute at least 15,000 MW of electricity by 2015, meet a real GDP annual growth of 10%, transform the Nigerian National Petroleum Corporation (NNPC) to a commercial business, and progress the implementation of the Petroleum Industry Bill (PIB).
 A critical point of his manifesto is to make information technology, manufacturing, agriculture and entertainment Nigeria’s key economic drivers.
 He was elected as APC 2015 presidential candidate

 To be continued…….